Entanglement entropy, single-particle occupation probabilities, and short-range correlations

 Pairing correlations alone lead to $1/k^4$ tails in the momentum distribution at all temperatures~\cite{Bulgac:2022,Bulgac:2022a}.
-Moreover, the dynamical pairing effects, namely the presence of a pairing field, but the absence of a true pairing condensate at temperatures higher than the critical temperature, lead to the occupation of high-momentum states with $k>k_0$~\cite{Bulgac:2019c,Bulgac:2020,Bulgac:2022}, moreover, even in time-dependent processes.
-Since these pairing correlations in current nuclear simulations take into account only the $nn$ and $pp$ pairing correlations, but not the $np$ short-range correlations, the effects of $np$ short-range correlations, which can be included in dynamical calculations~\cite{Bulgac:2022}, are expected to be significantly larger.
-Since $\exp(S)$ controls the level density of the system, the natural conclusion is that the level density when the short-range correlations are accounted for exceeds the level density of the system in the mean field approximation.
-The possibility that the momentum distribution may be time-dependent as well was not discussed here, but it was definitely observed in time-dependent microscopic studies~\cite{Bulgac:2019c,Bulgac:2020,Bulgac:2022}.
+Moreover, the dynamical pairing effects, namely the presence of a pairing field, but the absence of a true pairing condensate at temperatures higher than the critical temperature, lead to the occupation of high-momentum states with $k>k_0$~\cite{Bulgac:2019c,Bulgac:2020,Bulgac:2022}, even in time-dependent processes and for intrinsic excitation energies of nuclei corresponding to temperatures above the critical temperature.
+Since these pairing correlations in current nuclear simulations take into account only the $nn$ and $pp$ correlations~\cite{Bulgac:2022}, the effects of $np$ SRCs can be included in dynamical calculations by an extension of time-dependent DFT described in Ref.~\cite{Bulgac:2022}, are expected to be significantly larger.
+Since entanglement entropy and many-body level density control the dynamics of an isolated quantum system~\cite{Calabrese:2005,Calabrese:2006,Alba:2017}, the level density in the presence of SRCs exceeds the level density of the system in a simpler mean field approximation.
+The possibility that the momentum distribution may be time-dependent as well was not explicitly discussed here, only indirectly illustrated in the lower inset in Fig.~\ref{fig:n_ek}, it was definitely observed in time-dependent microscopic quantum studies~\cite{Bulgac:2022,Bulgac:2022c,Bulgac:2022d}.
+The highly non-equilibrium nuclear fission $^{235}$U(n,f) illustrated here and in Refs.~\cite{Bulgac:2022c,Bulgac:2022d} in arguably the largest many-body system studied so far~\cite{Milburn:1997,Vidal:2003,Korepin:2004,Kitaev:2006,Levin:2006,Li:2008, Chuchem:2010,Pal:2010,Bardarson:2012,Cohen:2016,Abanin:2019,Sinha:2020,Wimberger:2021, Del-Maestro:2021,Del-Maestro:2022, Liu:2022,Mueller:2022,Schneider:2022}, with aspects related to the widely studied topics of Hilbert space and many-body localization.
+The presence of SRCs lead to qualitative changes of the entanglement properties, the complexity of the many-body wave functions, the single-particle occupation probabilities, and the dynamics of many-body systems~\cite{Bulgac:2009,Bulgac:2011,Bulgac:2011a,Bulgac:2017,Bulgac:2019c,Bulgac:2020, Magierski:2022,Bulgac:2022,Bulgac:2022c,Bulgac:2022d}.
+Nuclear and cold atom systems present a unique opportunity to study time-dependent non-equilibrium and entanglement properties of strongly interacting fermions.

-In conclusion, I have presented arguments that the entropy of strongly interacting many-fermions systems is enhanced due to the presence of short-range correlations, which in its turn will lead to significant changes in the dynamics of such systems.
-As the entropy is a measure of the available phase space, the entropy increase in the presence of short-range correlations will drive the dynamics into new regions of the phase space, which are not accessible within a mean field treatment.

 \\